-Aphids can be an issue during the growing season, but they can be treated with readily available products or squashed every few days before they establish a colony.
+I’ve noticed that aphids can be an issue during the growing season, but they can be treated with readily available products or squashed every few days before they establish a colony.

-You can prevent the spread of grey mould by using fresh compost, watering from the side and removing dead leaves and stems.
+I’ve prevented the spread of grey mould by using fresh compost, watering from the side and removing dead leaves and stems.

 Busy Lizzie Cuttings and Propagation